 I truly cannot imagine where my life would be if I didn’t get into horses.
 Sometimes people ask me what I would be into if I didn’t get into horses, my response usually is ‘I would probably be very messed up and maybe a druggy’.
 Now most people think this is a joke, which it sorta is, but if it wasn’t for horses I truly would not be the same person I am today.
 Here are just a few things horses have taught me over the years.

-- How to take care of myself
+How to take care of myself

-- How to make adaptions in life to succeed
+How to make adaptions in life to succeed

 No horse and rider are ever the exact same.
 Everyone has to continently make changes in order to succeed.
 This can start anywhere from your horses nutrition, tack, training or with yourself.
-I can think of one very huge adaptation that I continually have had to make and sometimes struggle with.
-It is that I can not ride in a saddle with any kind of tooling, or a saddle in an odd shape or in riding pants that have an inseam.
-So in order to do what I love and succeed I have had to seek out getting custom riding pants or specific breeches and also get gloves customize to fit my 4 fingers.
+One very huge adaptation that I continually have to make is that the skin grafting on my leg is very prone to chaffing while riding.This means I can not ride in a saddle with any kind of tooling, odd shape, or in riding pants that have an inseam.
+So in order to do what I love and succeed I have had to seek out and get custom riding pants, or specific breeches.
+In addition to also get gloves customize to fit my 4 fingers.

 Strength and balance

 Riding helps build your core, center strength and balance and without it, it is very hard to ride.
 Trust me!
-Besides for working out riding has helped me gain all around strength.
+Besides for working out, riding has helped me gain all around strength.
 I realized just how much strength it really took to ride when I lost all of my strength after having my appendectomy.
-Throughout the healing process I lost a significant amount of my core strength and getting back on a horse felt totally different and it was a lot harder to do the things I once had done so easily.
+Throughout the healing process I lost a significant amount of my core strength, and getting back on a horse felt totally different and it was a lot harder to do the things I once had done so easily.

-- Confidence and trust
+Confidence and trust

-- How to work in a team
+How to work in a team

-- How to be a leader
+How to be a leader

-To be successful with horses you must help be a leader to them and help guide them.
+To be successful with horses you must help be a leader to them and guide them.
 I have also learned leadership while helping others gain knowledge to help them succeed in the horses.

-- How to set goals and succeed at them
+How to set goals and succeed at them